koreo-dev/koreo.dev/docs/resource-function.md

 There are currently two options available: `abandon` or `destroy`.
 For resources which contain data, `abandon` is recommended for production environments.
 In the future, abandoned resources will be labeled to make them easy to identify.
 For stateless or fast-to-create resources, `destroy` will delete the managed resource.

 Note that in some cases, these options are in addition to the capabilities of the underlying managed resource's controller configuration.
 Be sure to carefully review the controller's documentation to ensure the desired behavior.

-### Performing Post-CRUD Validation
+## Performing Post-CRUD Validation

-Postconditions within [`postconditions`](#specpostconditionsindex) are used to assert the managed resource is ready and meets some set of conditions.
-The _assertion_ is a Koreo Expression which has access to `inputs`, `locals`, and `resource` at evaluation time. `resource` contains the actual resource object, allowing for inspection of values within `status`.
+Predicates within [`postconditions`](#specpostconditionsindex) are used to assert the managed resource is ready and meets some set of conditions.
+The _assertion_ is a Koreo Expression which has access to `inputs`, `locals`, and `resource` at evaluation time. `resource` contains the _actual_ resource object, allowing for inspection of values within `status`.
 This is useful for examining the resource's `status.conditions`, for example, to ensure the resource is ready before continuing.
-It is also useful when values need to be extracted in order to pass them into other Functions, such as with VPCs where the subnets may only be known at runtime.
+It is also useful when values need to be extracted in order to pass them into other Functions, such as with VPCs, where the subnets may only be known at runtime.

 ```yaml {7-11}
 apiVersion: koreo.dev/v1beta1